Whale Watching in Sydney: A Comprehensive Guide

 What is the cheapest way to see whales in Sydney?

-Obviously from land is the best choice for budget travellers, but you can also pick up bargain prices on cruises during the beginning and the end of the season.
+The best choice for budget travellers is obviously from land, but you can also pick up bargain prices on cruises during the beginning and the end of the season.
 Your chances of spotting a whale are a little lower at this time, but they are around.
-This year there have been multiple sightings reported on many cruises.
+This year there were multiple early sightings reported on many cruises.

 Humpback Whale Watching in Sydney Harbour